Lake Como, Italy

 Lake Como, one of the most beautiful spots in Italy, has been a vacation destination since Roman times.
 It's nestled into the foothills of the Alps, just south of Switzerland and an hour north of Milan.
-Without the busy monuments and museums of Italy's large cities, this is the perfect place for a relaxing getaway.
+Without the busy monuments and museums of Italy's large cities, it's a perfect place for a relaxing getaway.

 Don't let yourself get caught up in trying to plan lots of things to do - there aren't many here, and that's exactly the point.
 The main activity around Lake Como is to simply enjoy being there.
 Take life at a slower pace, lingering over all your meals and always allowing yourself a few extra moments to admire the views.
 Four or five days should be enough for leisurely walks and elegant villas to become your new routine, but stay longer if you want it to really sink in.

 If you're traveling by train, you'll probably arrive in the charming town of Como, full of shops and restaurants.
-This is a beautiful place to spend an afternoon having a meal (I suggest La Vita è Bella) and taking the quick funicular train up to your first view over the lake.
+This is a beautiful place to spend an afternoon having a meal - try La Vita è Bella - and taking the quick funicular train up to your first view over the lake.

 But the best of Lake Como lies further north, so board the next ferry to the heart of the region, Bellagio.
-Take the speed ferry (50 minutes), or opt for the slow ferry (2 hours) for a closer look at all the tiny villages that line the lakeshore.
+Take the 50-minute speed ferry, or opt for the slower 2-hour ferry for a closer look at all the tiny villages that line the lakeshore.
 My advice: take the slow ferry up to Bellagio, and the speed ferry on your way back at the end of your trip, or vice versa.

 Overlooking the three branches of Lake Como, Bellagio is possibly the most picturesque town in the lake district.
 It's also the most central spot, making it an ideal place to stay.
 Check into an apartment at Residence La Limonera, a room at Hotel du Lac or Hotel Florence, or splurge on a stay at Villa Serbelloni.